Staying Safe in Laos

 Laos is a dirt-cheap country with very friendly, gracious people, amazing scenery, an extremely low crime rate, and great food.
-Just remember, DBAFI (Don’t be a F*****g Idiot).
+But, there are some things you must do to stay safe.

 For example:

 Spend the $10 to get a Lao SIM card.
 Things in Laos don’t always go to plan.
 Relying on wifi won’t work when you have an injury, motorbike breakdown etc. in the middle of nowhere.
 Spend the $10.
-DBAFI.
+DBAFI (Don’t Be a F***ing Idiot).

 If you rent a motorcycle (which I highly recommend – I had never ridden a motorbike ever before Laos, but I loved it), ALWAYS wear a helmet and ALWAYS wear long trousers and sturdy close-toed shoes.
-Have your travel insurance information with you at all times, in a place that other people can easily find it in an emergency.
 The vast majority of motorbikers have a fantastic time without incident, but just in case you’re not one of them, DBAFI.

 Outside of the main cities, Laos has little concept of health and safety.
 Paving stones sometimes turn over when you step on them.
 Trails sometimes have sinkholes that can twist your ankle.
 “Bridges” are often just a tree laid across a river, or a flimsy thing like the one in the picture above (which I had to cross).
 Guardrails (if they exist at all) may fall out when you push or pull on them.
 Always watch your step.